 Resilience is the ability to withstand hardship due to unreliable access to secure resource reserves that cover immediate needs.
 Financial resilience allows individuals to persevere while enduring financial distress over a sustained period of time.
 IEI recognizes that cultivating resilience is a complicated, multifaceted process that will take time, investment, practice, and effective policy implementation to achieve.
 The long-term goal of Project Resilience is to determine which aspects of resilience can be isolated and addressed so that North Carolinians can better prepare ahead of the next recession.

-The Institute for Emerging Issues’ Project Resilience is a multi-year public policy initiative that will explore personal finance themes, including employment, healthcare, housing, debt, and safety nets.
+The Institute for Emerging Issues’ Project Resilience is a multi-year public policy initiative that will explore personal finance themes, including employment, healthcare, debt and safety nets.
 These themes are highly-correlated with fiscal stability, and a closer examination will help us better understand how positive and negative experiences in these areas promote, or discourage, financial well-being.
 We’ll also consider each issue area from different stakeholder perspectives (i.e credit unions and banks, local and state governments, and small businesses) in order to assess policy and program responses to fiscal distress.
 IEI will examine topic-specific research, interview subject matter experts, and convene group conversations to create a framework for our findings.

 As we engage and explore key concepts related to financial resilience, the following questions will guide our work:

 - How have credit unions and banks, businesses, local and state governments responded to the economic instability caused by COVID-19?
 How have these sectors responded in past recessions in an effort to support families experiencing financial distress?

 - Which policies/programs were helpful?
 Which ones were less useful?